What to Do After a DUI Arrest

 Possible probation or jail time

-An experienced DUI attorney can review the evidence, guide you through the process, negotiate on your behalf, and help protect your record and future.
+An experienced DUI attorney can review the evidence, guide you through the process, and help protect your record and future.
+In many cases, they may also explore options for How to Get a DUI Reduced or Dismissed in Utah.

 6. Keep Track of Court Dates and Requirements